Cynthia Occelli

 We may fantasize about how good our old life was and feel guilty for not appreciating the way it was before, or appreciating the person we lost more (if that’s what’s happened).

 The days languishing in the water seem endless and we wish and hope and pray that someone will come along and pluck us out of the water.
 We want to be saved.
-People come and some are willing to swim beside us, but no one can pull us out of the water.
+People do come and some are willing to swim beside us, but no one can pull us out of the sea.
 It’s our ocean of grief and if we want to get through it (because we can never get over it), if we want to know what it feels like to be okay and on dry land again, we have to swim through it ourselves.

 And so we swim and when swimming hurts too much we hold on to whatever we can grasp onto wondering if it’s even possible to survive.